HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 analysts: [mgifford, tunetheweb]
 editors: [tricinel]
 translators: []
 tricinel_bio: Bogdan is the accessibility consultant who helps product owners ship accessible websites without blocking ongoing work.
-He brings over a decade of experience in education and healthcare, with deep expertise in inclusive design and web accessibility.
-He's been writing a <a hreflang="en" href="https://dailyaccessibility.com">daily email</a> on accessibility since March 2024, driven by one core belief.
+He brings over a deade of experience in education and healthcare, with deep expertise in inclusive design and web accessibility.
+He's been writing a <a hreflang="en" href="https://dailyaccessibility.com">daily newsletter</a> on accessibility since March 2024, driven by one core belief.
 "Make room for everyone."
 mgifford_bio: Mike Gifford is CivicActions' Open Standards & Practices Lead.
 He is also a thought leader on open government, digital accessibility and sustainability.
 He has served as a Drupal Core Accessibility Maintainer and also a W3C Invited Expert.
 He is a recognized authoring tool accessibility expert and contributor to the W3C's Draft Web Sustainability Guidelines (WSG) 1.0.
 results: https://docs.google.com/spreadsheets/d/13sY_wmYODArxo-hH5cSuRAbvtLdGI3x5Xc9qUyqP8as/
 featured_quote: The web should work for everyone.
 Until that principle guides our decisions, accessibility gaps will persist.